 What could be a better way to unwind than by taking a refreshing walk in the famed Lake District?
-Whether ambling around the shore of a serenely tranquil lake, or traversing across a jagged ridge, The Lakes has walks for all ages and abilities.
+Whether ambling around the shore of a serenely tranquil lake, or traversing across a jagged ridge, The Lakes have walks for all ages and abilities.
 Walking in the Lake District will take you through some of the most beautiful scenery in England.

 Take a look at some great Lake District easy walks that are less than five miles long and suitable for children.